 The Company sold convertible notes on May 25, 2022 to institutional and individual investors for \$16 million (the "May 25 Notes").
-The notes are due in two years, have an annual interest rate of 10%, convertible into ordinary shares of Borqs at \$0.44325 per share (post reverse split adjusted) and has 100% warrant coverage with the warrants exercisable for cash or cashlessly at the closing bid price of 2 days prior to exercising but not less than \$0.41 per share.
+The notes are due in two years, have an annual interest rate of 10%, convertible into ordinary shares of Borqs at \$5.319 per share (post reverse split adjusted) and has 100% warrant coverage with the warrants exercisable for cash or cashlessly at the closing bid price of 2 days prior to exercising but not less than \$4.92 per share (post reverse split adjusted).

 The Company signed agreements with institutional and individual investors for sale of convertible notes on February 25, 2021 for \$20 million (the "Feb 25 Notes") and on April 14, 2021 for \$3 million (the "April 14 Notes").
-The notes are due in two years, have an annual interest rate of 8%, convertible into ordinary shares of Borqs at 10% discount from the market price and has 90% warrant coverage with the warrants exercisable cashless or for cash at \$2.222 per share for the Feb 25 Notes and \$1.540 for the Apr 14 Notes.
-The conversion price is at \$1.539 per share for the Feb 25 Notes and \$1.071 per share for the Apr 14 Notes, or at a one-time reset at 90% of the market price at the time of effectiveness of the required registration statement, whichever is lower.
+The notes are due in two years, have an annual interest rate of 8%, convertible into ordinary shares of Borqs at 10% discount from the market price and has 90% warrant coverage with the warrants exercisable cashless or for cash at \$26.66 per share (post reverse split adjusted) for the Feb 25 Notes and \$1.540 for the Apr 14 Notes.
+The conversion price is at \$18.47 per share (post reverse split adjusted) for the Feb 25 Notes and \$12.85 per share (post reverse split adjusted) for the Apr 14 Notes, or at a one-time reset at 90% of the market price at the time of effectiveness of the required registration statement, whichever is lower.
 One-third of the notes are sold at the execution of definitive agreements and two-thirds of the notes were sold upon the effectiveness of a registration statement filed by the Company and such effectiveness was declared by the SEC on May 3, 2021.

 The Company sold convertible notes on September 14, 2021 to institutional and individual investors for \$13.575 million (the "Sep 14 Notes").
-The notes are due in two years, have an annual interest rate of 8%, convertible into ordinary shares of Borqs at 10% discount from the market price and has 90% warrant coverage with the warrants exercisable cashless or for cash at \$0.8682 per share.
-The conversion price is at \$0.6534 per share, or at a one-time reset at 90% of the market price of the time of effectiveness of registration statement or when Rule 144 becomes applicable, whichever is lower.
+The notes are due in two years, have an annual interest rate of 8%, convertible into ordinary shares of Borqs at 10% discount from the market price and has 90% warrant coverage with the warrants exercisable cashless or for cash at \$10.42 per share (post reverse split adjusted).
+The conversion price is at \$7.84 per share (post reverse split adjusted), or at a one-time reset at 90% of the market price of the time of effectiveness of registration statement or when Rule 144 becomes applicable, whichever is lower.